IRB Roles & Responsibilities

-The president of Rice University has appointed the vice president for research (VPR) as the Institutional Official (IO) responsible for the Human Participant Protection Program.
+The president of Rice University has appointed the Executive Vice President for Research (EVPR) as the Institutional Official (IO) responsible for the Human Participant Protection Program.
 Administratively, the IRB reports to the IO.
-The chair of the IRB also reports the IO.
+The Chair of the IRB also reports the IO.
 The final authority for decisions pertaining to the conduct of research and research compliance is the IO; however the institution cannot approve research that has not been approved by the IRB.

 Institutional Review Board (IRB)

 The IRB is composed of faculty and staff in the Rice community.
-Members are affiliated, non-affiliated and members of the surrounding community.
+Board members are Rice affiliates, persons not affiliated with Rice, and members of the surrounding community.
 The IRB is governed by the Office of Human Research Protections (45 CFR 46) and the Food and Drug Administration Federal Policy (21 CFR 50, 21 CFR 56, etc).
 The IRB has the authority to review, approve, require modifications, disapproved, suspend, or terminate all human participant research that falls under its jurisdiction.
-The jurisdiction of the Rice IRB is defined in its Federal Wide Assurance, FWA (00003890).
-Rice University has one registered IRB under this assurance, IORG0002503.
+The jurisdiction of the Rice IRB is defined in its Federal Wide Assurance, FWA00003890.
+Rice University has one registered IRB under this assurance, IRB00003061.

 Chair of the IRB